gumosun/CRYSTAL_KEMAL/README.md

 ## How to install
-1. Install Crystal
+1. First, we need to install Crystal
 ```
 brew install crystal-lang
 ```
-2. Create your application
+2. Then,we can start to create a new application
 ```
 crystal init app your_app_name
 cd your_app